 - Applications sent as a mass (in bcc) to a number of different firms and recruiters.
 Make sure to tailor the documents as well as the email to each firm individually.

 - Applications sent out for multiple positions within the same firm or for roles above your profile.
-Choose one and lay out why you would be best suited for this position.
+Choose one and describe why you would be best suited for this position.

 - Lack of formalities and niceties such as missing the salutatory address.
 Introduce yourself and let the interviewer know the purpose of the email or application.